andreasfuhr/sciplot/README.md

     * [locale](https://docs.oracle.com/cd/E23824_01/html/E26033/glset.html) string (for correct decimal
     separator etc.)
 * Implements LaTeX kernel for typesetting plots.
 A versatile LaTeX preamble is included that is specifically created and optionally editable for mathematics- and physics-oriented papers, theses and presentations.
+Both the [siunitx](https://ctan.org/pkg/siunitx) and [physics](https://www.ctan.org/pkg/physics) are LaTeX packages included by default in the parameter settings.
 * Easy customization.
 Most settings have been moved to parameters files, which are imported to the context manager and configured with `matplotlibrc`.
 The **user is encouraged to edit** these accessible and highly readable YAML parameters files, whom can be found with the `sciplot.get_paramters_dir()` method.